 The OATN recognizes the need for these changes and the need to hold students harmless in light of these changes.
 Consequently, it is OATN policy that the FY 20 Spring AP Exam scores will be accepted for college credit, using the same guarantees that exist in current policy.

 Virtual Labs Meet Natural Science Ohio Transfer Module (OTM) and Transfer Assurance Guide (TAG) Requirement

 The Ohio Department of Higher Education recognizes that faculty in the discipline and their institutional leaders are in the best position to understand the unique needs of their students and the disruptions that have occurred to coursework, including natural science laboratory courses.

 The OATN understands that faculty members are, as they believe appropriate, providing alternative learning experiences, including virtual experiences, to allow students to achieve the required outcomes of the laboratory experiences.
-Consequently, the OATN is temporarily suspending its policy prohibiting virtual natural science laboratory experiences; virtual laboratory experiences will meet the natural science OTM/TAG lab requirement for Spring FY20 and Summer FY21 Terms.
+Consequently, the OTN is temporarily suspending its policy prohibiting virtual natural science laboratory experiences; virtual laboratory experience will meet the natural science OTM/TAG lab requirement from Spring Term 2020 through Spring Term 2021.